WCB725/vpn-prereqs/README.md

 </p>

 <h1>VPN - How to install a Virtual Private network</h1>
-This Tutorial is going to show the basic set up Of a Virtual Provate network.<br />
+This Tutorial is going to show the basic set up Of a Virtual Private network.<br />

 <h2>Environments and Technologies Used</h2>